Bolan Pass

-Strategically located, traders, invaders, and nomadic tribes have also used it as a gateway to and from South Asia.
+Being strategically located, it has also been used by traders, invaders, and nomadic tribes as a gateway to and from South Asia.
 The Bolān Pass is an important pass on the Baluch frontier, connecting Jacobabad and Jhang with Multan, which has always occupied an important place in the history of British campaigns in Afghanistan.

 The local population south of the pass predominantly consists of Brahvi tribes, who extend from Bolan Pass to Cape Monze on the Arabian Sea.
-The ethnic group North of the pass consists of mainly Pashtuns, while to west are Baloch.
+The ethnic group north of the pass consists of mainly Pashtuns, while to west, Balochis.

 Geography

-The Bolan Pass is in the Toba Kakar range, which lies south of the Hindu Kush mountain ranges.
+The Bolan Pass is in the Toba Kakar range which lies south of the Hindu Kush mountain ranges.
 Bolan Pass is described as a pass over a lofty range that is full of ravines and gorges.
-The mountain ranges of the Bolan pass are the southern geographic border between the Indian plate and the Iranian plateau.
-The southern point of the pass, Near Dhadar, is the western bound of the Indus Valley and is seen as a great strategic point between Pakistan, Afghanistan, Iran and the Arabian Sea.
+The mountain ranges of the Bolan pass are the southern geographic border between the Indian Plate and the Iranian plateau.
+The southern point of the pass, near Dhadar, is the western bound of the Indus Valley and is seen as a great strategic point between Pakistan, Afghanistan, Iran and the Arabian Sea.